project-gemmi/gemmi/docs/cif-parser.rst

 .. highlight:: python

-Let say we see in a `paper <https://doi.org/10.1093/nar/gkw978>`_ amino acid frequency averaged over 5000+ proteomes (Ala 8.76%, Cys 1.38%, Asp 5.49%, etc), and we want to compare it with the frequency in the PDB database.
+After seeing a `paper <https://doi.org/10.1093/nar/gkw978>`_ in which amino acid frequency was averaged over 5000+ proteomes (Ala 8.76%, Cys 1.38%, Asp 5.49%, etc) we may want to compare it with the frequency in the PDB database.
 So we write a little script

 .. literalinclude:: ../examples/aafreq.py